See you on July 23 at 6 pm for our exclusive Live event, Algae in Everyday Life !

 - Prisca Trébucher, nutrition therapist ★★★★★

 The work of Hélène Desmorieux, a doctoral student and researcher at LAGEP, a laboratory jointly supervised by the Claude Bernard University Lyon 1 and the CNRS, shows that the best drying method for preserving the nutrients of microalgae is spray drying, recognized by Ecocert.
-This nebulization method allows for the rapid dehydration of algae and the preservation of their nutritional qualities.Lyophilization is a superior method but has never been practically used on an industrial scale for microalgae.The convection drying methods on trays, commonly practiced in small-scale artisanal structures in France, have drawbacks related to the duration of the drying process.
+This nebulization method allows for the rapid dehydration of algae while preserving their nutritional qualities.Lyophilization is a superior method but never concretely used on an industrial scale for microalgae.The convection drying methods on trays, commonly practiced in small-scale artisanal structures in France, have drawbacks related to the duration of the drying process.

 ❇️ To learn more about the benefits of chlorella, check out our blog articles: